ash/raku-course/essentials/data-types/index.md

 `Num` | Floating-point number
 `Bool` | Logical Boolean

-There are not all data types that Raku understands.
-We will see more in the further sections of this course.
+There are more data types that Raku understands.
+We will see them in the further sections of this course.

 ## Exercises

-Do not skip the exercises after this section as they reveal some additional information about the data types of Raku.
+Please do not skip the exercises after this section as they reveal some additional information about the data types of Raku.

 {% include nav.html %}